-Gonzales Carrizo Water Supply Project (GCWSP): The first phase of the GBRA Carrizo Groundwater Supply Project will extract and deliver to NBU treated groundwater from the Carrizo Well Field in Gonzales County.
+GCWSP: The first phase of the GBRA Carrizo Groundwater Supply Project will extract and deliver to NBU treated groundwater from the Carrizo Well Field in Gonzales County.
 Water will be transported from the treatment plant, located in Gonzales County, via a 40-mile water pipeline to a delivery point in the NBU service area.
-New Braunfels Utilities has contracted for 8,000 acre-feet per year (AFY), with delivery scheduled to begin in 2024.
+New Braunfels Utilities has contracted for 8,000 AFY, with delivery scheduled to begin in 2024.

 City of Seguin Water: New Braunfels Utilities entered into a contract with the City Seguin to deliver 2,500 AFY of the blended ground and surface water from the Seguin distribution system.
-Currently, NBU purchases 1,500 AFY.
-The purchased amount increased to 2,000 AFY in October 2022 and will increase to 2,500 AFY in 2023, with the possibility of an additional 500 AFY, with concurrence by both utilities.
+NBU purchased 1,500 AFY initially, which increased to 2,000 AFY in October 2022 and to 2,500 AFY in 2023, with the possibility of an additional 500 AFY, with concurrence by both utilities.
 Delivery of the water began in 2019.

 Weltner Road Ground Storage Tank and Pump Station: As a result of the water contracts totaling approximately 10,500 AFY with the City of Seguin and GBRA, NBU needs an intake point for these supplies.
-In September of 2019, NBU entered into a contract to construct a 1.5-million-gallon pre-stressed concrete ground storage tank and a new pump station with 10 MGD of firm pumping capacity.
+In September of 2019, NBU entered into a contract to construct a 1.5-million-gallon prestressed concrete ground storage tank and a new pump station with 10 MGD of firm pumping capacity.
 Additional site improvements include a vertical turbine pumping facility, a disinfection facility, and chemical and electrical buildings.
-The project will integrate these two new water supplies into the NBU water system.
+The project integrates these two new water supplies into the NBU water system.

 Aquifer Storage Recovery (ASR) Program: Although NBU has a diverse inventory of water supply sources totaling approximately 50,375 AFY, about half of the supply is subject to curtailment during periods of drought and low river flow.
-At present, the availability of NBU's water sources during severe drought (the "firm yield supply") is approximately 30,293 AFY, and the (the "Deliverable firm yield") is approximately 20,223 AFY as noted in the NBU 2021 "WRP Update."
+At present, the availability of NBU's water sources during severe drought (the "firm yield supply") is approximately 30,293 AFY, and the (the "Deliverable firm yield") is approximately 20,223 AFY as noted in the NBU 2021 WRP update.